-Connecticut's rules regarding the disclosure of electronically stored information ("ESI") are incorporated into the discovery provisions of the Connecticut Practice Book.
-Practice Book § 13-1 et seq.
-Among other things, the Practice Book defines ESI, and provides that a party may seek a protective order relating to the terms and conditions of ESI discovery, and the allocation of expense of ESI discovery, taking into account the amount in controversy, the resources of the parties, the importance of the issues, and the importance of the requested discovery in resolving the issues.
-Practice Book §§ 13-1(a)(5); 13-5.
-Unless otherwise specified by the parties, electronically stored information should be produced in the form in which it is ordinarily maintained or in a form that is reasonably usable.
-Id. § 13-9(d).
-There is a "safe harbour" provision for ESI lost as a result of the routine, good-faith operation of a system or process, in the absence of a showing that intentional actions designed to avoid known preservation obligations.
+Connecticut's rules regarding the disclosure of electronically stored information ("ESI") are incorporated into the discovery provisions of the Practice Book.
+Practice Book §§ 13-1 et seq.
+Among other things, the Practice Book defines ESI and provides that a party may seek a protective order relating to the terms and conditions of ESI discovery, and the allocation of expense of ESI discovery, taking into account the amount in controversy, the resources of the parties, the importance of the issues and the importance of the requested discovery in resolving the issues.
+Practice Book §§ 13-1(a)(5), 13-5.
+Unless otherwise specified by the parties, ESI should be produced in the form in which it is ordinarily maintained or in a form that is reasonably usable.
+Id. § 13-9(f).
+There is a "safe harbour" provision for ESI which is lost as a result of the routine, good faith operation of a system or process, in the absence of a showing of intentional actions designed to avoid known preservation obligations.
 Id. § 13-14(d).
+Connecticut has not established rules concerning predictive coding.